LesFerch/DragOptions/README.md

 5. Double-click **DragOptions.exe** to launch the app to the System Tray.
 6. If you skipped step 3, then, in the SmartScreen window, click **More info** and then **Run anyway**.

+**Note**: Some antivirus software may falsely detect the download as a virus.
+This can happen any time you download a new executable and may require extra steps to whitelist the file.

 **Note**: If you move **DragOptions.exe** to a new location, just exit the app (if it's still in the System Tray).
 Then double-click the app to automatically update the startup registry entry.

 ## It's Multilingual!